FLO Trading Up 19.6% Over Last Week (FLO)

-FLO (CURRENCY:FLO) traded 17% higher against the U.S. dollar during the 24 hour period ending at 18:00 PM Eastern on June 24th.
-One FLO coin can currently be bought for approximately $0.0418 or 0.00000104 BTC on major cryptocurrency exchanges.
-FLO has a market cap of $6.36 million and $60,018.00 worth of FLO was traded on exchanges in the last day.
-In the last week, FLO has traded up 19.6% against the U.S. dollar.
+FLO (CURRENCY:FLO) traded 17% higher against the US dollar during the 1 day period ending at 23:00 PM Eastern on June 27th.
+One FLO coin can currently be bought for about $0.0418 or 0.00000104 BTC on major cryptocurrency exchanges.
+During the last seven days, FLO has traded up 19.6% against the US dollar.
+FLO has a total market cap of $6.36 million and $60,018.00 worth of FLO was traded on exchanges in the last 24 hours.

 - Cashbery Coin (CBC) traded up 11.5% against the dollar and now trades at $0.0123 or 0.00000031 BTC.